DMJ Archive Login Register My Manuscripts

 3.1.
 Copyright

-Authors must declare that the submitted work is their own and that copyright has not been breached in seeking its publication.
-All published papers become the permanent property of the Korean Diabetes Association.
-Every author should sign the authorship responsibility and copyright transfer agreement form, confirming fulfillment of the authorship criteria.
-The copyright transfer form will be confirmed by email from each author after acceptance.
-Additionally, it is the authors’ responsibility to obtain written permission to reproduce (in all media, including electronic) any material that has appeared previously in another publication.
-Authors should provide copies of permission letters for any material reproduced from copyrighted publications.
-Submitted material will not be returned to the author unless specifically requested.
+Authors must declare that the submitted work is original and does not infringe on any existing copyrights.
+Upon publication, all papers become the permanent property of the Korean Diabetes Association.
+Each author is required to sign an authorship responsibility and copyright transfer agreement, confirming their fulfillment of authorship criteria.
+The agreement will be confirmed via email from each author after acceptance.
+Additionally, authors are responsible for obtaining written permission to reproduce any material that has been previously published, in any media, including electronic formats.
+Copies of permission letters for any reproduced copyrighted material must be provided.
+Submitted materials will only be returned to the author upon specific request.

 3.2.
 Open-Access License

-dmj is an open-access journal that is free of charge.
-Articles are distributed under the terms of the Creative Commons Attribution Non-Commercial License (http://creativecommons.org/licenses/by-nc/4.0/), which permits unrestricted noncommercial use, distribution, and reproduction in any medium if the original work is properly cited.
-The person using dmj online may use, reproduce, disseminate, or display the open-access version of content from this journal for noncommercial purposes.
-For any commercial use of material from this open-access journal, permission must be obtained from Korean Diabetes Association (email: diabetes@kams.or.kr).
+The Diabetes & Metabolism Journal is an open-access journal available free of charge.
+Articles are distributed under the terms of the Creative Commons Attribution Non-Commercial License (https://creativecommons.org/licenses/by-nc/4.0), which permits unrestricted noncommercial use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Users may freely use, reproduce, disseminate, or display the open-access version of content from this journal for noncommercial purposes.
+For any commercial use of material from this journal, permission must be obtained from the Korean Diabetes Association (email: diabetes@kams.or.kr).

-dmj is an open-access journal, and authors who submit manuscripts to dmj can share their research in several ways, including on preprint servers, social media platforms, at conferences, and in educational materials, in accordance with our open-access policy.
-However, it should be noted that submitting the same manuscript to multiple journals is strictly prohibited.
+Authors may share their research in various ways, including on preprint servers, social media, at conferences, and in educational materials, in accordance with our open-access policy.
+However, submitting the same manuscript to multiple journals is strictly prohibited.

 3.4.
 Data Sharing Policy

-dmj encourages data sharing wherever possible unless this is prevented by ethical, privacy, or confidentiality matters.
-Authors wishing to do so may deposit their data in a publicly accessible repository and include a link to the digital object identifier (DOI) within the text of the manuscript. dmj accepts the ICMJE Recommendations for data sharing statement policy (http://www.icmje.org/recommendations/).
-Authors may refer to the editorial, “Data sharing statements for clinical trials: a requirement of the international committee of medical journal editors,” in J Korean Med Sci 2017;32:1051-3 (https://doi.org/10.3346/jkms.2017.32.7.1051).
+The Diabetes & Metabolism Journal encourages data sharing wherever possible, unless ethical, privacy, or confidentiality concerns prevent it.
+Authors are encouraged to deposit their data in a publicly accessible repository and provide a link to the digital object identifier (DOI) within the manuscript.
+The journal adheres to the ICMJE Recommendations for data sharing statements (https://www.icmje.org/recommendations).
+Authors may also refer to the editorial, “Data Sharing Statements for Clinical Trials: A Requirement of the International Committee of Medical Journal Editors,” published in the Journal of Korean Medical Science (https://doi.org/10.3346/jkms.2017.32.7.1051).

 3.5.
 Archiving

-The full text of dmj has been archived in PubMed Central (https://www.ncbi.nlm.nih.gov/pmc/journals/1508/) since 2010 (from the 34th volume), Korea Citation Index (https://www.kci.go.kr/), and the National Library of Korea (https://nl.go.kr/). dmj ensures the long-term availability of its contents, even if the journal is no longer in publication, through archiving in PubMed Central, Korea Citation Index, and the National Library of Korea.
+The full text of articles from the Diabetes & Metabolism Journal has been archived in PubMed Central (https://www.ncbi.nlm.nih.gov/pmc/journals/1508) since 2010 (starting from volume 34), the Korea Citation Index (https://www.kci.go.kr), and the National Library of Korea (https://nl.go.kr).
+The journal ensures the long-term availability of its contents, even if the journal ceases publication, through these archiving platforms.

 3.6.
 Preprint Policy

-A preprint can be defined as a version of a scholarly paper that precedes formal peer review and publication in a peer-reviewed scholarly journal. dmj allows authors to submit the preprint to the journal.
-It is not treated as duplicate submission or duplicate publication. dmj recommends authors disclose it with DOI in the letter to the editor during the submission process.
-Otherwise, it may be screened from the plagiarism check program—Similarity Check (Crossref) or Copy Killer.
-Preprint submission will be processed through the same peer review process as a usual submission.
-If the preprint is accepted for publication, authors are recommended to update the info at the preprint with a link to the published article in dmj, including DOI at dmj.
-It is strongly recommended that authors cite the article in dmj instead of the preprint in their next submission to journals.
+A preprint is a version of a scholarly paper that has not yet undergone formal peer review or been published in a peer reviewed journal.
+The Diabetes & Metabolism Journal allows authors to submit preprints without it being considered duplicate submission or publication.
+Authors are encouraged to disclose the preprint DOI in their cover letter during submission.
+If not disclosed, the preprint may be flagged by plagiarism detection tools such as Similarity Check or Copy Killer.
+Preprint submissions will undergo the same peer review process as regular submissions.
+If accepted for publication, authors should update the preprint with a link to the published article in the Diabetes & Metabolism Journal, including its DOI.
+It is strongly recommended that authors cite the published article in the Diabetes & Metabolism Journal rather than the preprint in future submissions to other journals.

 3.7.
 Peer Review Policy